JaminMartin/pyet-mc/README.md

 In future, the colours will be handled based on the ion, much like the materials project and moved to plotly, the current plotting is purely a placeholder for functionality.
 This is a WIP.
 ## Modelling energy transfer

+# License
+Project is licensed under the MIT License.